LA District hosts Whittier Narrows Dam Tabletop Exercise

-Charlie Hwang, U.S. Army Corps of Engineers Los Angeles District geotechnical engineer, speaks to Whittier Narrows Dam Tabletop Exercise participants at the USACE Baseyard May 23 in South El Monte, Calif.
-Prior to the exercise, Hwang provided the participants with information on Whittier Narrows Dam’s Emergency Action Plan.
+SOUTH EL MONTE, Calif. – The U.S. Army Corps of Engineers Los Angeles District hosted representatives from multiple local, state and federal agencies during a Whittier Narrows Dam Tabletop Exercise at the USACE Baseyard May 23 in South El Monte.

+The exercise had three main objectives: To enhance roles and responsibilities while transitioning to emergency operations; assess the effectiveness of USACE’s messaging to external agencies during an emergency; and improve interagency coordination and procedures.

+“Whittier Narrows Dam helps reduce the risk of flooding for more than 1.25 million people downstream in 25 cities and unincorporated communities,” said Col. James Handura, USACE South Pacific Division commander, during his opening remarks.
+“Life-safety is always the top priority for the Corps of Engineers … the Los Angeles District continues to work with our local partners to communicate the flood risk to downstream communities and coordinate emergency response efforts through community outreach, training and exercises like the one you will participate in today.”

 |Date Taken: